You need to enable JavaScript to run this app.

 • ensure the organisation and project or event meet the eligibility criteria

-• attending an information session or booking an appointment.
+• attend an information session or book an appointment with the Partnerships team.

 Pre-application discussion